pacs-course/pacs-examples/Examples/src/CRTP/README.md

 form of polymorphism much less flexible than the standard one (everything must be resolved at compile time), but particularly efficient if methods of the class are used many times in the program.
-Indeed, the call to a virtual method introduces some overhead.
+Indeed, with this technique we avoid the call to a virtual method, which introduces some overhead.

+Being a "compile-time" (static) technique, however, it does not have the same flexibility as traditional style polymorphism via virtual methods.

-It is used extensively by the EIGEN library.
-Indeed it is the base for an efficient implementation of Expression Templates
+It is used by the EIGEN library extensively.
+Indeed, it is the base for an efficient implementation of Expression Templates.